Our Impact - Biome Conservation

 image

-Biome put in place long-term finance to protect Peru’s first conservation concession (Los Amigos), a diverse old-growth Amazonian forest that indirectly protects a vast reserve for uncontacted indigenous people.
+Biome put in place long-term finance to protect Peru’s first conservation concession (Los Amigos), a diverse old-growth Amazonian forest that indirectly protects a vast area including a reserve for uncontacted Indigenous people.

 Aquatic Ecosystems

-Our partner in Cambodia has developed an effective, inexpensive anti-trawling device that doubles as an artificial reef to safeguard marine protected areas against destructive illegal bottom-trawling.
+Our partner in Cambodia has developed an effective, inexpensive anti-trawling device that doubles as an artificial reef and safeguards marine protected areas against destructive illegal bottom-trawling.
+This has improved livelihoods of local fishermen and the anti-trawling device (aka fisheries protection structures) are now being implemented broadly across Cambodia.

 Species